Authentic Lessons for 21st Century Learning

 Show slide 6.
 Ask a few groups to share the differences between the two types of questions with the whole group.
 Review the answers to the card sort activity posted on the slide.
 Then pass out the Checklist—Characteristics of Essential Questions handout.

 Show slide 7.
 Review the Characteristics of Essential Questions on the slide.
-Allow participants to revise their grouping and explanations if necessary based on the information it contains.
+Allow participants to revise their grouping and explanations, if necessary, based on the information it contains.

 Explore